jthhk/BVT_GUI/README.md

 * include fees - again for the above reason
 * Pause is only done when the "siginal/Pause" file exists - not when manual
 * expect can be slow if large open position due to the 3rd party request for current price
+* runs on a raspberry pi (you need to install the 64bit OS tp get streamlit installed
+*